ReadFromUrl

 Authentication

-FTP sites commonly require user and password authentication, as is also common for web services and some web pages.
-To authenticate, embed the user name and password in the URL as follows:
+FTP sites usually require user and password authentication, as do web services and some web pages.
+You can embed the user name and password in the URL like this:

 ReadFromUrl("http://user:password@www.site.com/dir/page.htm")